papra-hq/cadence-mq/README.md

 ## Acknowledgements

-Cadence MQ is inspired by some great projects:
+CadenceMQ is inspired by some great projects:

 - [Agenda](https://github.com/agenda/agenda), a task runner and scheduler based on MongoDB.
 - [Pulse](https://github.com/pulsecron/pulse), a fork of Agenda with extended features.